TymeFly/eel/docs/User Defined Functions.md

   * VarArgs for one of the previous types
   * `com.github.tymefly.eel.EelContext`
   * `com.github.tymefly.eel.udf.FunctionalResource`
-* The implementing method must not return `null`
+* The UDF must not return `null`
 * The implementing class must not maintain state.
 (See [Stateful functions](#stateful-functions) for an alternative)

 ## Function names

 The value in the `EelFunction` annotation provides the name EEL uses to call the functions.
 Names are written in the form `prefix.functionName`.
 The rules for function names are:

 1. The name of the function must be a value [EEL Identifier](The%20EEL%20Language.md#identifiers)
 2. The function name must have at least one dot (`.`) delimited prefix.